 Pale Girl Problems: 12 things people with pale skin will understand

 I got 99 problems, and skin like a vampire is most definitely one.
-Here’s a (lighthearted, please don’t write in telling me I need to get some real problems …) look at some of the problems pale-skinned girls (and boys) have to deal with…
+Here’s a (lighthearted, please don’t write in telling me I need to get some real problems …) look at some of the problems people with pale skin have to deal with on the regular…

 (IDress: Old Navy; sandals: ASOS); patchy fake tan: model’s own)